-Lifetime ISAs (also known as LISAs) and Help to Buy ISAs are government initiatives to help you save for the future.
+Lifetime ISAs (also known as LISAs) and Help to Buy ISAs (HTB) are government initiatives to help you save for the future.
 Both ISAs are suited to first time home buyers and both offer big cash bonuses from the government.
-However with the Help to Buy ending in November this year, it’s a good time to understand how they differ and which one could be best for you.
+While the Help to Buy ISA is no longer available to open as a new product, if you hold an existing HTB ISA you can continue to pay in and use this account until December 2030.
+So for these customers, it’s a good time to understand how these two accounts differ and which one could be best for your first home savings.

 The answer will always depend on your individual circumstances, but here’s a quick run-through of the main points to consider.